smithcli/Software2_C195_PA/README.txt

 ---Additional Notes---

 -Javadocs are located under the doc directory
--LAMBDA expressions are used in AppointmentsController initialize and deleteButtonListener methods.
+-2 LAMBDA expressions are used in AppointmentsController initialize and deleteButtonListener methods.